 Key factors AI assesses for post-transplant survival:

-• Recipient variables: Age, comorbidities, frailty, immune response.
+• Recipient variables: Age, comorbidities, frailty, and immune response.

 • Donor liver quality: Fibrosis, steatosis, ischemia-reperfusion injury.